EndPointCorp/end-point-blog/2015/04/03/manage-python-script-options.html.md

 The main idea behind the function is to convert the keys for the dictionaries to sets, and then make a difference of the sets.
 This must be done for the settings names in both directions:

-- config.keys—​commandline.keys—​if the result is not an empty set, then it is an error
+- config.keys — commandline.keys — if the result is not an empty set, then it is an error
-- commandline.keys—​config.keys—​if the result is not an empty set, then we should just show some information about this
+- commandline.keys — config.keys — if the result is not an empty set, then we should just show some information about this

 The below function gets two arguments first and second.
 It returns a tuple like (first-second, second-first).
 There is also the third argument, it is a list of the keys which we should ignore, like the create_config one.